adrybakov/rad-tools/docs/source/user-guide/library/lepage.rst

 Step I
 ------
-Compute niggli reduced cell.
-It is done through the call to the :py:func:`.niggli` function.
+Compute niggli reduced cell via the call to the :py:func:`.niggli` function.
-Define cell and reciprocal cell as Niggli cell and its reciprocal pair.
+Define cell and reciprocal cell as Niggli cell and it's reciprocal pair.

 Step II
 --------